What is research?

 Meet Our STAR Scholars

-Drexel University’s STAR —Students Tackling Advanced Research— Scholars Program is an opportunity for highly motivated first-year CoAS students to engage in an early faculty-mentored undergraduate research, scholarship, or creative experience during the summer after their freshman year.
-This highly competitive program seeks to identify and encourage students to take a hands-on approach to their education through undergraduate research.
+Drexel University’s STAR —Students Tackling Advanced Research— Scholars Program is an opportunity for highly motivated first-year students to engage in an early faculty-mentored undergraduate research, scholarship, or creative experience during the summer after their freshman year.
+This competitive program encourages students to take a hands-on approach to their education.

-Any student who participates in the STAR Scholars Program earns a stipend and lives in free on-campus housing for the summer term while completing 350 hours of faculty-mentored activity.
+Students who participate in the STAR Scholars program earn a stipend and live in free on-campus housing for the summer term while completing 350 hours of faculty-mentored activity.
 Their summer experience culminates with a poster presentation at the annual STAR Scholars Showcase.

 Learn more